 We allocate e-learning on our Human Rights Policy to people managers and human resources professionals when they join the company.
 We also allocate this e-learning to employees when they are promoted and become a people manager.
-UK procurement employees (who are not people managers and who did not complete it in 2023) will complete this e-learning in 2024.
-In terms of responsible sourcing training, group and regional procurement were trained last year.
+In 2025, the training will be revised and will be deployed to all employees.

 In addition to the Human Rights Policy e-learning outlined above, to reflect our commitment to act ethically and with integrity, all employees at CMBC undertake a Code of Ethics and Conduct e-learning training module when they join the company.
 Whilst this e-learning module does not directly address specific modern slavery topics, it covers a wide range of ethical and legal and compliance issues, including antibribery and corruption, competition law, data protection and privacy, conflicts of interest, political activities, discrimination and harassment and reflects the requirements contained within the Carlsberg Group's Code of Ethics and Conduct.
 Completion of this e-learning training is monitored, and additional training and awareness activities undertaken on a regular basis.
 It is our belief that a knowledge of other ethical, legal and compliance issues challenges our employees' decision making, encourages a culture of compliance and embeds the commitment to acting ethically and with integrity within the business.
-It therefore indirectly contributes to modern slavery compliance and a respect for human rights.